MicrosoftDocs/windows-ai-docs/docs/rai.md

   - Prepare pre-determined responses for controversial prompts.

-- **Implement customer feedback loops:** Encourage your users to actively engage in feedack loops:
+- **Implement customer feedback loops:** Encourage your users to actively engage in feedback loops:

   - Ask for feedback directly in your app / product using a simple feedback mechanism that is available in context as part of the user experience.